Quantum-selected configuration interaction with time-evolved state: Numerical results

-In some parts of the numerical simulations, the time evolution operator $e^{-i\hat{H}t}$ is approximated by the first-order Trotter expansion; for the qubit Hamiltonian written as $\hat{H}= \sum_{j} w_j \hat{P}_j$, where $w_j$ is a real coefficient and $\hat{P}_j$ is a Pauli operator, the time evolution operator is implemented as
+In some parts of the numerical simulations, the time-evolution operator $e^{-i\hat{H}t}$ is approximated by the first-order Trotter expansion; for the qubit Hamiltonian written as $\hat{H}= \sum_{j} w_j \hat{P}_j$, where $w_j$ is a real coefficient and $\hat{P}_j$ is a Pauli operator, the time-evolution operator is implemented as

 where $n_\mr{step}$ is the number of Trotter steps and $\Delta t= t/n_\mr{step}$ is the Trotter step size.
 The quantum circuit simulation is performed with Qulacs~\cite{Suzuki2021} without assuming any noise in the circuit.
-Throughout this section, we use the Hartree-Fock state as the initial state.